Description

 Steps

-1 |
+1

-2 |
+2

-Code installation.
 001: IfWinNotActive, ahk_class OpusApp { MsgBox % "MS Word is not active.
-No action will be performed." return } Try oWord := ComObjActive("Word.Application") catch { MsgBox % "Unable to execute the shortcut." return } oWord.Selection.Font.Size := 24 oWord := return |
+No action will be performed." return } Try oWord := ComObjActive("Word.Application") catch { MsgBox % "Unable to execute the shortcut." return } oWord.Selection.Font.Size := 24 oWord := return

 More Info

-You can replace the line 14 (or add below the line 14) in the above script with any of the following commands to set something else than the font size.
+You can replace line #14 in the script above with any of the following commands to set properties other than font size.

 Set font name to Arial Black: